BePower/bepower.github.io/docs/roaming/roaming.md

 # {{ page.title }}

-BeCharge supports many integrations for connections to other CPOs and MSPs.
+Be Charge supports many integrations for connections to other CPOs and MSPs.
 {: .fs-6 .fw-300 }

 - For technical communication (and ONLY for that) we'd like to setup a Slack Channel